 From the serene seas of Cornwall to the rolling hills of the Yorkshire Dales, here's all the proof you need that you don't have to venture far for a fantastic holiday...

-Visit the spectacular, wild Caingorms National Park.
-With royal connections (Queen Victoria purchased Balmoral Castle back in 1852), the Caingorms is home to endangered species including red squirrels and golden eagles – so bring your wildlife-spotting gear!
-Go fishing, mountain biking, golfing or ziplining – or enjoy a good brisk hike instead.
+Visit the spectacular, wild Cairngorms National Park.
+With royal connections (Queen Victoria purchased Balmoral Castle back in 1852), this landscape is home to endangered species including red squirrels and golden eagles – so bring your wildlife-spotting gear!
+Go fishing, mountain biking, golfing, snowboarding or ziplining – or enjoy a good brisk hike instead.

-Where to stay: If you don't fancy camping, try luxurious 5-star B&B The Dulaig, which is perched on the edge of the Caingorms National Park.
+Where to stay: If you don't fancy camping, try luxurious 5-star B&B The Dulaig, which is perched on the edge of the Cairngorms National Park.